 Distinct Art Photography

 Fine art photography is distinguished by the artist’s approach to creating work.
-The artists use photography intentionally as an artistic medium to convey an idea, emotion, or message in their work.
+Artists use photography intentionally as an artistic medium to convey an idea, emotion, or message in their work.
 The conceptual difference makes fine art photography distinct from other forms of photography.

 Your works created to express the vision, emotion, or ideas should have consistency.
 When you put together all the works, they should have certain similarities.
 So, artists often use the same medium and techniques for a particular idea.
 Also, they provide a short explanation of the work stating how and why they created it, as an artistic statement.
 These statements are helpful to understand an artist’s intentions.